DMM TOC > 700 Special Standards|

 d.
 A mailing made on behalf of a candidate in return for a contribution to the qualifying political committee.

 a.
 Low-cost items within the meaning of 26 USC 513(h)(2), Internal Revenue Code.
 At the beginning of each calendar year, the value of low-cost items is adjusted for cost of living.
-Effective January 1, 2015, the cost of such items cannot exceed $10.50.
-This cost is the cost to the authorized organization that mails the items or on whose behalf the items are mailed.
+Effective January 1, 2016, the cost of such items cannot exceed $10.60.
+This is the cost to the authorized organization that mails the items or on whose behalf the items are mailed.

 b.
 Items donated or contributed to the qualified organization.
 Such items do not have to meet the definition of a low-cost item.